ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 2.1 Listener

 Since the GraphQL spec does not mandate an underlying client-server protocol, a GraphQL implementation can use any protocol underneath.
 The Ballerina GraphQL package, like most of the other implementations, uses HTTP as the protocol.
 The Ballerina GraphQL listener is using an HTTP listener to listen to incoming requests through HTTP.
+If the schema contains the `Subscription` type, The GraphQL listener will establish a new WebSocket listener to listen to incoming subscription requests.
+In Ballerina, WebSocket is used as the communication protocol for GraphQL subscriptions as it is capable of dispatching data continuously while maintaining a persistent connection.
+Additionally, Ballerina GraphQL supports `graphql-transport-ws` and `graphql-ws` websocket sub-protocols in subscriptions.
+If a WebSocket connection is established with one of these underlying sub-protocols, all the subscription responses will be wrapped in a standard message structure defined in their [specification](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md).
+If a subscription request occurs without a sub-protocol, responses will be dispatched according to the usual behavior.

 A Ballerina GraphQL listener can be declared as described below, honoring the Ballerina generic [listener declaration](https://ballerina.io/spec/lang/2021R1/#section_9.2.1).